 Nipples come in all shapes and sizes.
 Worried about whether your flat nipples will be okay for breastfeeding.
 Learn about these 12 tips to make breastfeeding with flat nipples little easier.

 No matter how much prepared you feel for your breastfeeding journey, many women struggle to breastfeed their babies.

-Although most women are able to breastfeed their babies regardless of nipple shape and size, certain cases require a more work than others.
+Although most women are able to breastfeed their babies regardless of nipple shape and size, certain cases require more work than others.

 Worry not, mama!
 The good news is that with a little extra care and patience, mamas with flat nipples can also breastfeed just fine.